Understanding free cash flow (FCF): Definition, Formula and Examples

 Free cash flow formula

-You can easily calculate the free cash flow available for your business with a simple formula:
+To calculate the free cash flow available for your business, use the formula below:

 Operating cash flow – capital expenditures